 This post contains affiliate links which may give us a commission at no additional cost to you.

-Are you following Fountain Of 30 on Facebook, Twitter, Instagram and Pinterest?
+Are you following Fountain Of 30 on Facebook, X, Instagram and Pinterest?
 We’ve got lots going on, so join in on the fun!
 Subscribe to our newsletter here.
-You don’t want to miss a post and promise not to bug you to death.
+You don’t want to miss a post and we promise not to bug you to death.
 We also started a Facebook Group called Growing Younger for women to discuss everything good and bad about being over 40.
-Additionally Lauren now hosts a podcast called Beauty is a Bitch! and a weekly Instagram Live series called “Growing Younger Gabfest with Lauren.”
+Additionally Lauren hosts a podcast called Beauty is a Bitch! and an Instagram Live series called “Growing Younger Gabfest with Lauren.”

 Please pin!